Tea Branch Blight Solution - Professional Tea Garden Disease Control Expert

 - Specifically targets continuous cropping obstacles, restores microbial composition, activates soil and recovers soil fertility.

-- Contains small molecule chitosan (chitosan), cultivates beneficial bacteria to combat nematodes.
+- Contains small molecule chitosan, cultivates beneficial bacteria to combat nematodes.

 - Contains rich trace elements, secondary fermentation products and amino acids, etc.